rishabh1128/project-ice/README.md

 A to rotate left, D to rotate right and Esc to quit.

 Reach the green platform without crashing.

+Instructions

+Open the Project Ice.exe in the build folder to start the game.